DonHaul/Map-Editor-2D-for-Unity/README.md

 The MapEditor 2D is a simple tools that solves one of the big issues of unity, creating 2D tiled maps.

-This repository contains the source code of the project
+This repository used to contain the source code of the project

 ## Functionalities